8059blank/8059blank.github.io/_posts/hackac/2021-09-16-HACK@AC Information.md

 * https://vulnhub.com

   These resources will help you build a good foundation around the skill-set and critical thinking required to solve CTF challenges.
 In addition, write-ups on solving challenges in past CTF competitions may be found online.
 These write-ups would also provide you a good understanding of how CTF challenges may be solved.

 Q: Is there a winner for each challenge/category?

 A: No, winners are decided based on the overall score, subject to follow-on verification.

+Q: What should I bring to the competition and workshop?

+A: All participants are required to use their own laptops for the Training Workshop and competition.
+	The minimum specifications required of participants’ laptops are as follows:

+- Processor: Intel Core i5 Processor
+- Memory: 8GB Ram
+- Storage: Min 80GB HDD
+- Connectivity: Wireless and Wired Internet Connection
+- Operating Systems: Windows

+Recommended Software: VMWare Workstation Player/VirtualBox

+Q: What is the format of the competition?

+A: Participants will attempt to earn the most points by solving competition challenges.
+At the end of the competition, points scored by each team will be added.
+The tiebreaker will be the time taken to solve the challenge.

 ## Workshop Details (Intra-School)